mpiorowski/mpiorowski/README.md

 Right now the creator of:

-- [GoFast](https://gofast.live) - The Ultimate Foundation for building High-Performance, Scalable, Modern Web Applications.
-Backed by a powerful CLI.
+- [GoFast](https://gofast.live) - The Ultimate Go Foundation for High-Performance, Scalable, Modern Web Applications.
+Accelerate Development with a powerful CLI.

 - [SafeTrigger](https://safetrigger.app) - Zero-knowledge digital vault that lets you securely store, encrypt, and share sensitive files with trusted recipients—only when the time is right.